Superlight-Labs/NewFinance/README.md

 ## ⚒️ Goals for the Future

 1. Audit Security
-2. Fully Leverage Paymaster to enable free transactions
+2. Fully Leverage Lightning to enable fast and cheap transactions
 3. Fully interop between FIAT and Crypto by providing a Debit Card

 <p align="right"><a href="#readme-top">🔝</a></p>